 The Moray and Maras trek takes to the unique archaeological terraces of Moray, a unique site, that was used for agricultural experimentation.
 It consists of several impressive and symmetrical circular terraces, creating a depression in the earth.
 Enjoy this site and learn more about the fascinating story behind it, before you start the hike to the village of Maras.

-8) MONTAÑA MACHU PICCHU: A hike in Peru to see the other views of the Lost City
+9. MONTAÑA MACHU PICCHU: Amazing views of the other views of the Lost City

 There is not a perfect itinerary in Peru if you don’t add the lost city of Machu Picchu.
 One of the most amazing day hikes in Peru is the Montaña Machu Picchu.
 The most spectacular, yet, one of the most overlooked options treks available in Machu Picchu.